 Why we never use liquid smoke

-Why?
 Because the flavor of most store bought liquid smokes is, frankly, terrible.
-Especially when adding to something like baked beans.
-It gives an artificial smoky flavor, rather than something that can be achieved naturally, from your smoker.
+This is especially true when adding to something like baked beans.
+It gives an artificial smoky flavor, rather than something that can be achieved naturally, from your smoker or grill.
 I didn’t realize this until we started experimenting and comparing the differences.

 What to use as an alternative to liquid smoke?